 Membership of Public Service Board

 The Authority is an invited member of the Pembrokeshire Public Services Board (PSB).
-The PSB is currently working to prepare the Pembrokeshire Well-being Plan, which will be agreed by May 2018.
-This work builds on the Well-being Assessment agreed in March 2017 and consultation with stakeholders.
-From 2018 onwards the Authority's Corporate Plan will reflect the Well-being Objectives agreed in the Pembrokeshire Well-being Plan.
+The PSB agreed the Pembrokeshire Well-being Plan, and the Authority's Corporate Plan reflects the Well-being Objectives in the Plan.

 Welsh Language Strategy